 Why it’s awesome: Jumping on topics that are already trending on social media is a great way to increase exposure for your posts, especially if you have a clever take on the topic.
 Marketers call this strategy "newsjacking" and use it as a way to be seen by everyone following the popular trend.
 Upper Crust also took this opportunity to show off their staff (see #6 on this list).

 9. Host Social Media Contests

 Why it's awesome: There are a million types of contests you can run on social media.
-They're quick wins for both the restaurant and the fans.
-By asking guests to participate in fun trivia questions, riddles, fill-in-the-blanks, photo contests (see Example #3), or caption contests, the restaurant is building rapport with guests and encouraging engagement online.
+They're quick wins for both your restaurant and your fans.
+By asking guests to participate in fun trivia questions, riddles, fill-in-the-blanks, photo contests, caption contests, or even just by tagging their friends, the restaurant is building rapport with guests and encouraging engagement online.